software-development-project-1/software-development-project-1.github.io/material/sprint-3-todo.md

 > }
 > ```
 >
 > Replace the arrange, act and assert comments with the actual test implementation.
+You can run the tests for the project either in Eclipse or by running the command `./mvnw test` in Git Bash.

 ## Test coverage

+We have analyzed the code that we are testing and we are quite sure that our test scenarios cover everything.
+The good news is, that we don't need to trust only on our gut.
+There are so called _test coverage_ tools that analyze which lines of code our test scenarios cover and which they don't.

+[JaCoCo](https://www.eclemma.org/jacoco/) is one of the most widely used code coverage tools for Java.
+Let's add the jacoco-maven-plugin to the `<plugins>` list in the `pom.xml` file:

 ```xml
 <plugin>